foliovision/subscribe-to-comments-reloaded-better-unsubscribe/readme.txt

 == Changelog ==

+= 0.9.3 =

+* Improvement - "This notification was sent to {email}." text added at the end of notification email.

 = 0.9.2 =

 * Bugfix - post ID was sometimes not properly obtained, resulting in no unsubscribe action